Azeem-Khan1/CSS_HUB/_posts/2023-10-01-agile-methodology.md

 - **Sprint 3 Goal:** (e.g., Create a Ladder)
 - **Daily Standup Time:** (e.g., After school at the treehouse)

-You can use Notion, Milanote, or Trello to fill in the details and keep everything organized.
+You can use GitHub Issues or GitHub Projects to fill in the details and keep everything organized.

 So, there you have it, Agile made super easy!
 Just remember, Agile helps you and your team work together, plan well, and make amazing things, like your fantastic treehouse! 🌳🏠 Have fun on your Agile adventure!